Or are you "asleep", going through life blindfolded?

 Or do we continue ignoring it?

-Sometimes, life’s disruptions – a relationship breakdown, a sudden illness, unexpected loss, or some other personal crisis – can serve as "wake-up" calls.
-We can’t ignore them.
-But these major disruptive changes, however painful, offer us opportunities to remove our blindfolds.
+Sometimes, a relationship breakdown, a sudden illness, an unexpected loss, or some other personal crisis is our "wake-up" call.
+These major disruptive changes can't be ignored!
+However, they do offer us opportunities to remove our blindfolds.
 They offer us opportunities to "awaken" and transform major life changes into stories of personal growth.

 Of course, this isn’t easy and takes a lot of self-reflection.
 While turning inward can be transformative, it can also be difficult and uncomfortable as we confront our fears and insecurities.
 However, by tuning into our inner guide, we start to remove our blindfolds.
 We start to understand ourselves on a deeper level… and see the world with "new" eyes.